Queen announces she wants Camilla to be Queen Consort when Charles becomes king

 Charles and Camilla were “touched and honoured” by the Queen’s gesture, Clarence House said.

-The prince will make his own public declaration on Sunday celebrating his mother’s Jubilee.
+The prince will make his own public declaration on Sunday celebrating his mother’s Jubilee, a spokesman for the couple added.

-A spokesman for the couple said: “The Prince of Wales will be issuing a statement of congratulation to the Queen on Accession Day.
+The Queen who acceded to the throne on February 6 1952 on the death of her father George VI, also renewed her lifelong pledge of duty ahead of her 96th birthday this year.

-“He and the Duchess of Cornwall are touched and honoured by Her Majesty’s words.”
+“As we mark this anniversary, it gives me pleasure to renew to you the pledge I gave in 1947 that my life will always be devoted to your service,” she said.

 Register for free to continue reading